 “Platform Policies” means any specifications, technical documentation, or integration requirements, prohibitions, or guidelines made known or accessible to Customer by Rubicon Project in connection with the use of RP Materials, as imposed by Rubicon Project or a third party, and as may be updated from time to time.
 The Platform Policies include, but are not limited to, the policies posted at the following URL: http://rubiconproject.com/policies-and-guidelines/.

-“Prohibited Activity” means (i) providing, delivering, or perpetuating through the RP Materials any Malicious Code; (ii) engaging in any method designed to manipulate the number of Reported Actions; (iii) impairing the legitimate delivery of any Ad; or (iv) engaging in any other fraudulent activity.
+“Prohibited Activity” means (i) providing, delivering, or perpetuating through the RP Materials any Malicious Code; (ii) engaging in any method designed to manipulate the number of Reported Actions; (iii) impairing the legitimate delivery of any Ad; (iv) forging or misrepresenting any Ad request or bid response data; or (v) engaging in any other fraudulent activity.
 Non-exclusive examples of a Prohibited Activity include: (a) mimicking valid activity, including through both human and non-human agents; (b) automatic Ad refreshing, pop-ups and pop-unders, or hijacking of an end-user’s browser; (c) offering incentives; and (d) rearranging, overwriting, or injecting Ads into the content or Ad placements on a third-party website.

 “Prohibited Content” means any content or material that: (i) violates any applicable law, rule, or regulation; (ii) promotes violence, discrimination, hatred, copyright protection circumvention, unlawful subject matter or activities, or peer-to-peer applications, networks or sites; (iii) violates any Intellectual Property Right or other proprietary, privacy, contract, or legal right of any third party; (iv) is defamatory, libelous, deceptive, pornographic or sexually explicit; or (v) is likely to damage or cause harm or risk to Rubicon Project, the RP Materials, other customers, or end users of Media or their data, devices, or systems.